UNIFIED COMBATANT COMMANDS

 The U.S. Strategic Command (STRATCOM) HQ is at Offutt Air Force Base in Omaha, Nebraska.
 It conducts global operations in partnership with other Combatant Commands, services and U.S. government agencies to deter and detect strategic attacks against the U.S. It is responsible for command of U.S. nuclear capabilities, space operations, global surveillance and reconnaissance, intelligence, communications, computers, global missile defense and combatting weapons of mass destruction.

-11) U.S. Transportation Command (Founded 1987) – Commanded by General Jacqueline Van Ovost U.S. Air Force
+11) U.S. Transportation Command (Founded 1987) – Commanded by General Randall Reed U.S. Air Force

 The U.S. Transportation Command (TRANSCOM) provides the Department of Defense (DoD) with an aggregate of transportation capabilities and assets.
 Together with commercial partnerships, it enables a diverse array of joint mobility missions.